data-to-insight/dfe-csc-api-data-flows/docs/data_anonymisation.md

 - Names are substituted with generic placeholders or synthetic names.
 - Dates of birth are randomly shifted within a pre-defined plausible range.
-- Ethnicities, gender, and other demographic details are assigned at random while maintaining statistical distributions.
+- Ethnicities, gender, and other demographic details are assigned pseudo-randomly from DfE options list if available e.g. disabilities: ["NONE", "MOB", "HAND", "PC", "INC", "COMM", "LD", "HEAR", "VIS", "BEH", "CON", "AUT", "DDA"].
+We do however, not maintain statistical distributions within the data set.

 #### 3. Controlled Temporal Randomisation